WhaleConnect/whaleconnect/docs/SOFTWARE.md

-# Software Used to Create Network Socket Terminal
+# Software Used

+This is a list of all the software used in the development of Network Socket Terminal.

+*Most of the items in this list aren't needed for building from source.
+See [BUILDING.md](BUILDING.md) for build requirements.*

 ## IDEs and Editors